SuperDinoplasm/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-My repo for the coursera 'Data Scientist's Toolbox' on Coursera
+Repo for the 'Data Scientist's Toolbox' course on coursera.com